BrianZanti/ini-to-cardcannon/README.md

 Then I see all of my profile data on the page except my password And I see a link to edit my profile data
 ```

+### Populating a repo with issues

+Once you have created your project locally in .ini format, you can populate a repo with issues by following these steps:

+1. run `python build-cannon.py <project directory>` where `<project directory>` is a folder in this repo that contains you ini files with user stories.
+You should see "outputing all stories per Waffle Cannon" if it was successful.
+  * ex `python build-cannon.py test_project`
+  * Requires Python 2.
+If you do not have Python 2 you will need to install it.
+1. run `ruby slam.rb <project directory> <GitHub user>/<GitHub repo name>` where `<GitHub user>` is the user or organization that owns the repository and `<GitHub repo name>` is the name of the repository.
+  * ex `ruby slam.rb test_project turingschool-examples/test_project`.
+This would assume there is a repository at `github.com/turingschool-examples/test_project`
+1. Navigate to the GitHub repository.
+You should your user stories in the repo's issues.

+### Creating a GitHub Project

+Once you have populated a repo with issues, you can create a project:

+1. In the GitHub repository, select the `projects` tab
+1. Click `Create a Project`.
+Give your project a name.
+1. Add some columns to the project board, for example `to do`, `in progress`, `done`, etc.
+1. Click `Add cards`
+1. You should now be able to drag your user stories into your project.

+Once your project is set up, you can use [Conveyor Belt](http://conveyorbelt.herokuapp.com/) to provide students with a forked repo and copy of the project board to streamline project management.